tischfieldlab/moseq-reports/docs/src/About.md

 ### What is a syllable
 A syllable is a stereotyped, reusable, action performed by an animal.
 Syllables are concatenated in time (through transitions) to build up larger and more complex behaviors.
 Syllables are described by a linear dynamical system using 3D pose information (like that provided by a depth camera)  Along with syllables, there is a grammar which dictates the way in which these syllables are put together (transitions).

-### msq Files
+### `*.msq` Files
 MSQ Files are the format from which the moseq-reports program reads data including video clips, usage data, transitions data, and other data.
 Think of it as a word document which requires the Microsoft Word program to access.
-Should you want to access the data stored in the msq file directly, you can change the extension from .msq to .zip and open it using a file archiver such as 7-Zip.
-For specific information on MSQ files, referenced the [Developer Guide](user_guide/DeveloperGuide.md#msq-files).
+Should you want to access the data stored in the msq file directly, you can change the extension from `.msq` to `.zip` and open it using a file archiver such as 7-Zip.
+For specific information on MSQ files, referenced the [Developer Guide](dev_guide/MSQInternals.md).

 ## Version Details
 |Identifier|Value|